Are All Trademarks and Names Legally Protected: Everything You Need to Know

 In addition, trademarks accepted for registration by the examining attorney are published in the Trademark Official Gazette to notify others of your proposed trademark ownership legally.
 Final registration will be granted if no objections arise.
 The entire federal trademark registration period usually takes about eight months from the date you submit your application.

 If you need help with the trademark registration process, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including working with and on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including working with and on behalf of companies like Google, Menlo Ventures, and Airbnb.